Help and Support

 RCAs are only required to report on some of these Temporary Traffic Management installations.
 The Temporary Traffic Management Quarterly Reporting Guidance document itemises the costs that RCAs need to report on, and also itemises the type of site inspections that RCAs need to count.

-The Temporary traffic management reporting page on the NZTA web site has a link to the latest guidance document.
+The REG Temporary traffic management reporting page on the NZTA web site has a link to the latest guidance document.
 This web page also includes a link to the New Zealand guide to temporary traffic management if you wish to learn more about the approach to using TTM on New Zealand roads.